Breathing problems/fast breathing in rabbits

-Book an emergency appointment with your vet if your rabbit is having difficulty breathing, never wait to see if they improve.
+Contact your vet for an emergency appointment if you rabbit is having difficulty breathing, never wait to see if they improve.
 Breathing problems in rabbits can be very serious and left untreated, can be fatal.
 You know your rabbit best.
-If they don’t have the exact symptoms listed above but you are concerned, contact your vet.
+If they don't have the exact symptoms listed above but you are concerned, contact your vet.

 Breathing issues in rabbits can be caused by many different problems including: